svelte-librarian/sv-use/packages/website/src/lib/docs/core/states/auto-reset-state/index.md

----
-slug: 'auto-reset-state'
-title: 'autoResetState'
+# autoResetState

-description: 'A state that automatically resets to the default value after a delay.'
+A state that automatically resets to the default value after a delay.
-category: 'states'
----

 ## Usage